-NLU began DARPA's work on extracting facts from documents to populate databases.
-The research used brief Navy messages about shipboard equipment failures (i.e., casualty reports or CASREPs).
-To spur progress, the Naval Ocean Systems Center (NOSC) organized two Message Understanding Conferences: MUC-1 in 1987, MUC-2 in 1989.
+Natural Language Understanding began DARPA's work on extracting facts from documents to populate databases.
+The research used brief Navy messages about shipboard equipment failures (that is, casualty reports, or CASREPs).
+To spur progress, the Naval Ocean Systems Center organized two Message Understanding Conferences: MUC-1 in 1987, and MUC-2 in 1989.

 MUC-1 was an exploratory free-for-all, in which each participating group decided independently how to express the content of a set of sample messages, and there was no formal evaluation of the success of their efforts.
-For MUC-2, the organizers specified a data model in the form of a template with ten slots; provided training data with correctly filled templates; and tested participants' analyses of unseen test examples using recall and precision as quantitative performance measures.
+For MUC-2, the organizers specified a data model in the form of a template with 10 slots; provided training data with correctly filled templates; and tested participants' analyses of unseen test examples using recall and precision as quantitative performance measures.

 WHISPER developed techniques for spotting specified speakers and topics in conversational telephone speech.
 It used the SWITCHBOARD corpus wherein no one spoke to the same person or discussed the same topic more than once.
-When WHISPER ended, SWITCHBOARD contained 2438 two-way conversations among 543 speakers on 70 topics.
-WHISPER was remarkably successful, correctly detecting specified speakers and topics at least 80% of the time with no more than 3% false alarms for speakers and 10% for topics.
+When WHISPER ended, SWITCHBOARD contained 2,438 two-way conversations among 543 speakers on 70 topics.
+WHISPER was remarkably successful, correctly detecting specified speakers and topics at least 80 percent of the time with no more than three-percent false alarms for speakers and 10 percent for topics.